mraza007/hackernews-minimal/README.md

-# Hacker News Notification Script.
+# Minimal Hacker News.
-This script was developed to recieve tech news straight to your inbox.This script is fully customized further more you can customize this script according to your needs.
+This is now turned into a webapp. and you can sign up to receive new stories in your email.

 ## Usage
 - git clone `repo`